tailwindlabs/tailwindcss/source/docs/configuration.blade.md

 Because Tailwind is a framework for building bespoke user interfaces, it has been designed from the ground up with customization in mind.

-By default, Tailwind will look for a `tailwind.config.js` file at the root of your project where you can define all of your customizations.
+By default, Tailwind will look for an optional `tailwind.config.js` file at the root of your project where you can define any customizations.

 ```js
 // Example `tailwind.config.js` file